In this article we will continue our Go Series, the previous topics are:

 go run operators.go

 Go uses simple control structures for conditional decisions.
-The main ones are if
+The main ones are if, if-else, else if and switch.

 // block executed if condition is true